 #46 Auburn Layers with Warmth and Polish

-The color here is what I’d call perfectly autumnal, warm without veering into territory that clashes with mature skin tones, and it gives the layers something to work with visually.
-There’s a softness to the volume that tells me this was styled with care, probably a round brush blow-dry with some attention to the root area, and the result is polished without looking stiff.
-On fine to medium hair, this amount of layering creates enough movement to keep things interesting without any thinness showing through.
-A hydrating treatment mask once a week would keep that shine going, especially if the ends start to feel dry from color processing.
+I would consider this color perfect for the fall because it’s warm without going into a range that would clash with more mature skin tones, and it creates visual interest with the layers.
+There’s volume here that suggests this was styled with intention, perhaps a round brush blow-dry paying special attention to the roots, and the end result is polished without being stiff.
+On fine to medium hair, this amount of layering creates enough movement to keep things interesting without too much thinness showing.
+An hydrating treatment mask would keep that shine up if the ends start to feel dry from the color.

 #47 Silver Shag with Bangs That Brighten the Face